Position

 • Ensure food quality, taste, and presentation meet the highest standards.

-• Train and supervise kitchen staff, ensuring adherence to food safety and hygiene standards.
+• Train and supervise kitchen staff.

 Qualifications